awsdocs/aws-doc-sdk-examples/test/eventbridge_rule_with_sns_fanout/README.md

 pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can now synthesize the AWS CloudFormation template for this code.

 ```
 cdk synth
 ```

-If everything looks good, go ahead and deploy!
+If everything looks good, go ahead and deploy.
 This step will actually make
 changes to your AWS cloud environment.

 ```